-You should claim Housing Benefit or will remain on Housing Benefit rather than Universal Credit if any of the following also apply:
+You can only make a new claim for Housing Benefit if any of the following apply:

-- you and your partner are both are Pension Credit age.
+- you and your partner have both reached state pension age

-- you live in supported exempt accommodation – supported exempt accommodation includes hostels, refuges, and homes for people with disabilities
+- you live in specified housing – such accommodation includes hostels, refuges and homes for people with disabilities